muaaz-ur-habibi/G-Scraper/README.md

   <b>STEP 5: Setting Presets (OPTIONAL):</b><br>
   -You can also set presets, they are just what they sound like.
 You save some values, then in the future you can load those values without having to explicitly specify them<br>
   -Currently, you can only set a preset for one URL at a time, but the number of elements and web parameters for that URL is to your liking<br>
   -To set a preset, just type in the values like normally as specified above.
-But now instead of starting the scrape, click on the 'Set/Run Presets' button in the menu bar.
+But now instead of starting the scrape, click on the 'Set/Run Presets' button in the menu bar.<br>
   -Here you will be presented with an option to 'create a preset'.
   -Then to load that preset in the future,
   <ol>